-- We will ask you to complete a short visitor form before starting your research
+- Before starting your research we'll ask you to complete a short visitor record

-Research material is broadly divided into three categories; the telecommunications library (printed sources), Archives (original source documents) and visual media (photographs, films and videos).
+Our research material is broadly divided into three categories; the telecommunications reference library (printed sources), Archives (original source documents) and visual media (photographs, films and videos).

-Many journals, reference books and other printed sources are available on open shelves.
-Our online catalogue can be used to search the core collection.
+Journals, reference books and other printed sources are available on open shelves and can be searched using our catalogue.

 Photographic, film and video collections

-- Support cushions are available for large books or for volumes with weak spines
+- Do use the available support cushions for large books or for volumes with weak spines

-- Do not stack open volumes on top of one another
+- Don't stack open volumes on top of each another

 Photocopies and publication

-- Photocopies are provided at our discretion and are subject to copyright restrictions.
-You will be asked to complete a form before undertaking any photocopying
+- You can do your own photocopying at our discretion and subject to copyright restrictions.
+We'll give you a form to complete before starting any photocopying

-- Individual documents should not be removed from registered files or other bundles of papers fastened together.
-Documents should be marked with a slip of paper and passed to a member of staff for copying
+- Individual documents should not be removed from files or other bundles of fastened papers.
+Mark any such pages with a slip of paper and ask one of the team to do the copy for you

 - The first four photocopies on each visit are free of charge.
-Charges of 25p per monochrome copy and 55p per colour copy (not available on-site) apply for subsequent copies.
+Each page thereafter is 25p per monochrome copy.
 All our revenue is donated to ChildLine, one of BT's strategic charity partners